Concept | Process governance for MLOps¶

 Perform model evaluation and model validation throughout the MLOps process.

-Implement automated alerts and notifications.
+Implement automated alerts and notifications through scenario reporters.

 Implement model version sign-offs.

-Pre-production verification¶
+Pre-production verification#

-Perform model evaluations
+Perform model evaluations.

-Design models in a development environment and deploy to a production environment (using production deployments and bundles)
+Design models in a development environment and deploy to a production environment (using production deployments and bundles).

 Works Cited